Murder of the Romanov family: Murderers

 Ivan Plotnikov, history professor at the Maksim Gorky Ural State University, has established that the executioners were Yakov Yurovsky, Grigory P. Nikulin, Mikhail A. Medvedev (Kuprin), Peter Ermakov, Stepan Vaganov, Alexey G. Kabanov (former soldier in the Tsar's Life Guards and Chekist assigned to the attic machine gun), Pavel Medvedev, V. N. Netrebin, and Y. M. Tselms.
 Filipp Goloshchyokin, a close associate of Yakov Sverdlov, being a military commissar of the Uralispolkom in Yekaterinburg, however did not actually participate, and two or three guards refused to take part.
 Pyotr Voykov was given the specific task of arranging for the disposal of their remains, obtaining 570 L of gasoline and 180 kg of sulphuric acid, the latter from the Yekaterinburg pharmacy.
 He was a witness but later claimed to have taken part in the murders, looting belongings from a dead grand duchess.
 After the killings, he was to declare that "The world will never know what we did with them."
 Voykov served as Soviet ambassador to Poland in 1924, where he was assassinated by a Russian monarchist in July 1927.

-The White Army investigator Nikolai Sokolov erroneously claimed that the executions of the Imperial Family was carried out by a group of "Latvians led by a Jew".
-However, in light of Plotnikov's research, the group that carried out the execution consisted almost entirely of ethnic Russians (Nikulin, Medvedev (Kudrin), Ermakov, Vaganov, Kabanov, Medvedev and Netrebin) with the participation of one Jew (Yurovsky) and possibly, one Latvian (Ya.M.
-Tselms).
+The White Army investigator Nikolai Sokolov erroneously claimed that the execution of the Imperial Family was carried out by a group of "Latvians led by a Jew".
+However, in light of Plotnikov's research, the group that carried out the execution consisted almost entirely of ethnic Russians (Nikulin, Medvedev (Kudrin), Ermakov, Vaganov, Kabanov, Medvedev and Netrebin) with the participation of one Jew (Yurovsky) and possibly one Latvian (Ya.M.
+Tselms), with facilitation by another Jew (Goloshchyokin).
 The men who were directly complicit in the murder of the imperial family largely survived in the immediate months after the murders.
 Stepan Vaganov, Ermakov's close associate, was attacked and killed by peasants in late 1918 for his participation in local acts of brutal repression by the Cheka.
 Pavel Medvedev, head of the Ipatiev House guard and one of the key figures in the murders, was captured by the White Army in Perm in February 1919.
-During his interrogation he denied taking part in the murders, and died in prison of typhus.
+During his interrogation he denied taking part in the murders and died in prison of typhus.
 Alexandre Beloborodov and his deputy, Boris Didkovsky, were both killed in 1938 during the Great Purge.
 Filipp Goloshchyokin was shot in October 1941 in an NKVD prison and consigned to an unmarked grave.